sc-ventures/cloudbreak-documentation/docs/common/create-adv-5.md

 #### Enable Kerberos Security

 Select this option to enable Kerberos for your cluster.
-You will have an option to create a new kerberos or use an existing one.
-For more information refer to [Kerberos](security-kerberos.md) documentation.
+For more information refer to [Kerberos](security-kerberos.md).

 **Related Links**